Connect with us

 The AfDB loan is repayable over 40 years after a 10-year grace period at an interest rate of one per cent.

-“This project is among many that we have in Nairobi to de-congest the city and bring down the cost of living and transport,” President Kenyatta said Thursday adding that most of the roads projects target the Eastlands area.
+“This project is among many that we have in Nairobi to de-congest the city and bring down the cost of living and transport,” President Kenyatta said Thursday adding that most of the road projects target the Eastlands area.

 The 13km dual carriageway (two lanes in each direction) starts from Thika Road/Ruaraka Junction at the GSU headquarters to Taj Mall on the Eastern Bypass in Embakasi.

-The project involves dualling, service roads, ten footbridges, six subways for the safety of pedestrians, a Bus Rapid Transit corridor to be built later, non-motorised traffic and six interchanges.
+The project involves dualling, service roads, ten footbridges, six subways for the safety of pedestrians, a Bus Rapid Transit corridor to be built later, non-motorised traffic, and six interchanges.

 The Outering Road expansion project will also see deviation roads of about 12km being upgraded for use by the public during the construction period.
-These include Thika Road- Mathare North-Juja road; Mtarakwa – Komarock Road; Embakasi Barracks – Kangundo Road and Eastern Bypass-Outer Ring Road.
+These include Thika Road- Mathare North-Juja Road; Mtarakwa – Komarock Road; Embakasi Barracks – Kangundo Road and Eastern Bypass-Outer Ring Road.

-SinoHydro Corporation, a Chinese firm that partially built Thika Superhighway, is due to carry out the civil works over 36 months – meaning the road should be ready by December 2017.
+SinoHydro Corporation, a Chinese firm that partially built the Thika Superhighway, is due to carry out the civil works over 36 months – meaning the road should be ready by December 2017.
 The firm is in a familiar territory having built the 14km stretch of Thika Road between Muthaiga and Kenyatta University.

 The project will be supervised by Lea International, a Canadian engineering firm, which – in a joint venture with its Indian subsidiary – won the Sh370 million tender.